Man charged with vehicular homicide in deadly I-5 crash in Seattle

 A man was charged with vehicular homicide and reckless driving Monday in connection with last week’s multivehicle crash on Interstate 5 that left a 29-year-old woman dead.

 Shortly after midnight on Thursday, a man identified by the Washington State Patrol as Liming Gao, 45, was driving west on Northeast 130th Street in Seattle when his vehicle careened off the overpass and onto I-5, crashing into multiple vehicles, according to King County prosecutors.
-Charging documents said Gao struck a car that Mackenzie Mitchell, 29, was riding in, flipping the car upside down and partially ejecting her.
+Charging documents said Gao struck a car that Mackenzie Mitchell, 29, was riding in, flipping the car upside-down and partially ejecting her.

 Mitchell later died of head and facial injuries.